Take the 2-Minute quizfree quiz

 take the 2-minute quiz

-Women are socialized to be “good girls” — to smile, stay agreeable, and keep everyone else comfortable.
-The cost of that conditioning is steep, because it follows women straight into the exam room.
+Women are socialized to be "good girls" — to smile, be accommodating, and keep everyone else comfortable.
+It's a conditioning that follows you straight into the exam room — one that taught you not to question authority, and doctors are positioned as the ultimate authority in the room.

 You're not "too sensitive."